lee2nd/e-commerce-ERP-system-VBA/README.md

 E-commerce ERP System — VBA-based CRM Automation

-This side project has been in development since 2019 and is still being upgraded.
-It was built primarily to manage CRM data across three major e-commerce platforms — Yahoo, Ruten, and Shopee — and is coded entirely in Excel VBA.
+This side project has been in development since 2019 and has since been refactored into a Streamlit app (e-commerce-ERP-system-streamlit-app).
+It was built primarily to manage CRM data across three major e-commerce platforms — Yahoo, Ruten, and Shopee — originally coded entirely in Excel VBA.

 Key Features: